-DSNY ordered two experimental hybrid-hydraulic diesel trucks and three experimental hybrid-electric diesel trucks from Crane Carrier Corporation in 2008, which were put into service in October 2009 and June 2010, respectively (see photo on cover and Appendix 3).
+DSNY ordered two experimental (prototype) hybrid-hydraulic diesel trucks and three experimental (prototype) hybrid-electric diesel trucks from Crane Carrier Corporation in 2008, which were put into service in October 2009 and June 2010, respectively (see photo on cover and Appendix 3).
 This initiative was sponsored by the New York State Energy Research and Development Authority and the Hybrid Truck Users Forum.
 The hybrid-hydraulic diesel trucks are made with technology from Bosch Rexroth, called the Hydrostatic Regenerative Braking (HRB) System.
 These are the first such trucks in North America; they have also been tested in Germany.
 These two different hybrid technologies have the potential to reduce fuel use and related emissions by capturing and reusing energy that is otherwise wasted during the frequent braking of collection vehicles.
 As noted above, DSNY also put into service one hybrid-hydraulic CNG collection truck in October 2010.
-Upon completion of pilot testing, in December 2010 DSNY returned a fourth hybrid-electric diesel truck to the manufacturer, Mack Trucks.

 Thus far, the hybrid-hydraulic diesel collection trucks have outperformed the hybridelectric diesel collection trucks, with less downtime.
-DSNY's testing of this first generation hybrid-hydraulic technology indicated a fuel savings of approximately 10% and a savings in brake replacement frequency and associated labor.
-DSNY mechanics are already familiar with servicing hydraulic technology from standard rear-loading collection trucks that have hydraulic compaction systems, which helps minimize retraining needed for the new technology. trucks were also found to result in less braking "squeal" noise than from conventional diesel collection trucks.
+DSNY's testing of this first generation hybrid-hydraulic technology indicated a fuel savings of approximately 10% and reduction in greenhouse gases and a savings in brake replacement frequency and associated labor.
+DSNY mechanics are already familiar with servicing hydraulic technology from standard rear-loading collection trucks that have hydraulic compaction systems, which helps minimize retraining needed for the new technology.
+The trucks were also found to result in less braking "squeal" noise than from conventional diesel collection trucks.
 Following successful testing in 10 European cities and New York City, the manufacturer put the hybrid-hydraulic technology into mass production in October 2010.
-As a result, the incremental cost of hybrid-hydraulic technology has dropped to \$48,000 when applied to a diesel truck, compared to \$32,000 for CNG trucks.
-Accordingly, DSNY ordered 10 more next-generation Bosch Rexroth hybrid-hydraulic trucks in FY2011 which were delivered in July 2012, and plans to purchase 31 more in FY2013.
+As a result, the incremental cost of hybrid-hydraulic technology has dropped to \$47,000 when applied to a diesel truck, compared to \$35,000 for CNG trucks.
+Thus, for a collection truck that drives 6900 miles in a year at an average 2.5 miles per gallon, the annual diesel fuel cost at \$3.29/gal is \$9,080; a 10% savings in fuel amounts to approximately \$908/year, or \$6356 over the seven year useful life of the hybrid hydraulic collection truck, compared to a conventional clean diesel collection truck, assuming stable fuel costs.
+Vehicle emissions would likewise be reduced by approximately 10%.
+Additional savings are expected on maintenance costs (brakes and labor), not including capital costs.
+In CY2013, DSNY put into service 17 additional next-generation Bosch Rexroth hybrid-hydraulic trucks.
 DSNY applied for and obtained federal Congestion Mitigation and Air Quality grant funds for 80% of the cost of these new purchases.
-It is hoped that fuel and emissions savings with the newest model will be even greater than with the first generation technology, and may approach 20 to 25%.